-List of Specific Individuals with Audits Due for Renewal of 2014 Pesticide Credential(s)
+List of Specific Individuals with Audits Due in 2014

 If you are Audited in 2014 for your compliance with the Department's recertification requirements, outlined in 333 CMR 10.08(3)(f) through (g), and fail to comply with your Audit/Recertification requirements, than you will not be eligible to renew your Calendar Year 2015 pesticide applicator credential, but must take the applicable pesticide exam again, re-examination, to be licensed.
 All the information you need to navigate the re-examination process, including--study material order forms, exam registration applications, exam schedules, etc. is found in the Pesticide Examination and License Information Bulletin.